You may be asked questions about university and student life.

 Use the ‘definitions’ section at the bottom of the page to check any meanings you are unfamiliar with.

 Make a note of any new vocabulary and the best way to learn it is to use it!

 Examiner: What subject are you studying at university?

 Sophia: I finished my bachelor’s degree a few years ago, and that was in biology, as I have always enjoyed the Sciences, and I am currently studying for my Masters in Psychology which I am finding really interesting but also very challenging.

 Examiner: What will you do after finishing your studies?

-Joy: I am not sure if I would like to actually become a Psychologist, working with mental health and neurological patients day in, day out but maybe I can use this wide ranging and specialist knowledge to find work in Heath care, where there is a short supply of well qualified professionals.
+Joy: I am not sure if I would like to actually become a psychologist, working with mental health and neurological patients day in, day out but maybe I can use this wide ranging and specialist knowledge to find work in health care, where there is a short supply of well qualified professionals.